 Brennan joined Watsi on September 13th, 2013.
 Eight years ago, Brennan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brennan's most recent donation traveled 8,600 miles to support Naw Dah, a 40-year-old woman from Thailand, to fund kidney stone surgery.
+Brennan's most recent donation traveled 9,000 miles to support Lesina, a loving and hardworking mom from Malawi, to fund treatment for uterine fibroids.

 Brennan has funded healthcare for 95 patients in 11 countries.